-of fire extinguishers
+The placing of fire extinguishers

 Portable fire extinguishers should be sited in a prominent place and should be clearly marked.
 The travel distance to an extinguisher should not exceed 25 m.
 The exact placing of an extinguisher also depends on where people are present and where exits and normal travel routes are situated.
 There should be at least one extinguisher per storey.